 How Much Should I Withhold for Taxes in Retirement?

-Many upcoming retirees aren’t quite sure how taxes in retirement are calculated.
-It’s not all that different than the way they are calculated while working.
+Many upcoming retirees aren’t quite sure how to estimate taxes in retirement.
+It’s similar to the way you calculate taxes while working.
 What is different is the way you withhold and pay those taxes.

 The Goal – Withhold Just the Right Amount